1933 Campeonato Paulista: APEA Championship

 In the edition organized by the APEA (Associação Paulista de Esportes Atléticos), Palestra Itália won the title for the 5th time. no teams were relegated and the top scorer was São Paulo's Valdemar de Brito with 21 goals.

 System

 The championship was disputed in a double round-robin system, with the team with the most points winning the title.

 Championship

 FPF Championship

-In the edition organized by the FPF, which is not recognized by the present-day FPF as an official Paulista championship, Albion won the title for the 1st time.
+In the edition organized by the FPF, which wasn't recognized by the present-day FPF as an official Paulista championship until 2021, Albion won the title for the 1st time.
 Thirteen teams signed up for that championship, with three of the most important sides withdrawing even before the start of the championship, leaving only ten teams.
 Paulista won the Torneio Início, but withdrew before the championship proper started as well, leaving nine.
 By December, only five teams were left, with two teams withdrawing at the end of the First round and the other two withdrawing midway through the second round.